 In 1982 it was taken on by The Friends of Friendless Churches who carried out substantial work to the tower.
 Subsequently in 2009 it passed into the care of the Norfolk Churches Trust.
 Since then, with the help of English Heritage, a huge repair effort has been undertaken with the nave and chancel eves being strengthened, gutters downpipes and drains installed and all the windows restored giving the interior much needed light.
 The north door has also been unblocked and restored.

-The church is beginning to live again.
 A service is held each year at the end of June, to celebrate the Patronal Festival.

 The nave and chancel windows date from the 14th century with curious tracery.
 The font and screen date from the 15th century, as does the porch which still has its original roof.